 If you missed our previous exhibitions MAKING A POINT! or TALKING TEXTILES, or if you just wanted to be reminded of the pieces of work you saw, visit our Gallery page - here you can also find images of previous exhibitions - EAST 13 and EAST @ the Warner Textile Archive.

 For information on individual artists visit our artists page then click on an artist's name or image for more information on that individual.
 Alternatively click on the artist's name in the right hand column of this page to go straight to an artist page.

-Above - members of EAST working hard at their February 2012 meeting.
+Above - members of EAST working on new work.